It’s So Me

-i sit on the toilet seat like clockwork at the same time every morning. if it happens to be occupied i control my urge and patiently wait for my turn.
+I go to the john like clockwork at the same time every morning.
+If it happens to be occupied I control my urge and patiently wait for my turn.

-i start coughing and my old neighbor knows winter has arrived. i start sneezing and he knows springtime is coming soon.
+I start coughing and the neighbors know winter has arrived.
+I start sneezing and they know springtime is coming soon.